Promoting Interoperability Frequently Asked Questions (FAQs)

 Improved accuracy and completeness of all surveillance data impacts all areas of public health interventions designed to reduce incidence of disease or increase early detection.
 As a result, disparities among various disadvantaged population groups can be identified to develop effective interventions.

 3. What kind of documentation will TDH provide to me so that I can use that documentation to attest to Promoting Interoperability?

 In Tennessee, the onboarding process to exchange data with TDH begins when a potential trading partner registers with TDH expressing their intent to exchange data electronically.
-The Trading Partner Registration (TPR) system allows potential trading partners to register for Immunization Messaging, Cancer Case Reporting, Electronic Laboratory Reporting (ELR), Electronic Case Reporting (eCR), and Syndromic Surveillance Messaging (Eligible Hospitals w/Emergency Room), one location - online.
-The TPR system provides documentation that can be utilized for Promoting Interoperability attestations and allows users to view their progress from end to end, using milestone letters documenting on-boarding progress.
+The Trading Partner Registration (TPR) system allows potential trading partners to register for Immunization Messaging, Cancer Case Reporting, Electronic Laboratory Reporting (ELR), Electronic Case Reporting (eCR), and Syndromic Surveillance Messaging (Eligible Hospitals w/Emergency Room and eligible clinicians (ECs) in urgent care settings), one location - online.
+The TPR system provides documentation that can be utilized for Promoting Interoperability attestations and allows users to view their progress from end to end, with milestone letters documenting on-boarding progress.
 TDH will provide official electronic letters documenting completed milestones throughout the on-boarding process in the TPR system.
-These letters can be used as proof active engagement documentation for your records.
+These letters can be used as proof of active engagement documentation for your records.

 Providers should retain ALL relevant supporting documentation (in either paper or electronic format) used in the completion of the Attestation Module responses for six years post-attestation.
 See the CMS’ Audits and Appeals Overview – https://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/Appeals_Audits.

 Public Health Measure options: